12-year-old Hawaii Boy Scout helps rescue couple and their 100 lb. injured dog on trail - NewsBreak

 “It was his idea to make the stretcher.
 We didn’t think it would work because we didn’t think the dog would get onto the stretcher.
 Smokey was just very happy to get on the stretcher.
 We just carried him out,” Christine added.

 The Kings did not have cell phone service, so they all took turns carrying Smokey the three miles out to the beginning of the trail.
-It was not easy on David, who had just played a soccer game before going on the hike.River Front Trail repairs
+It was not easy on David, who had just played a soccer game before going on the hike.HFD rescues lost hiker from Waimano Ridge Trail

 “It was really tough, but we rotated,” David said.
 “Sometimes we did four people, two on each side, two people — my mom and the man — and then the dog would get off and walk some which was really helpful and let us relax.”